 Stage 3 has conducted multiple community engagement activities and a technical analysis of infrastructure needs concerning the Stage 2 concept.

 - City Centre Questionnaires

 Stage 3 is now complete with a Draft Neighbourhood Plan presented to Council on September 17, 2018.

 View the Draft City Centre Neighbourhood Plan

 STAGE 4 - FINAL PLAN

-Stage 4 will focus on refining the new City Centre Neighbourhood Plan and having it adopted as a bylaw by Council.
+Stage 4 will seek input on the draft City Centre Neighbourhood Plan which will help refine it into its final version to be adopted as a bylaw by Council.